-The Sapphire Deck features questions that are great for people new to moral quandaries.
+The Crystal Deck features questions that are great for people new to moral quandaries.
 If you've never played a game like this before, this is a great deck to start with.
 You can think of this deck almost like a modern-day version of "A Question of Scruples."

 However, unlike A Question of Scruples, there are more than four different play-styles, allowing you to use your deck in unlimited ways, keeping the game fun and fresh for years to come.
 And if you ever do get bored with the 90 questions in the Sapphire Deck, then you'll be ready to get another deck.

 The other decks plunge into newer territory, into questions and subjects that most people in first world countries will have not considered.
 Although, The Emerald Deck, which contains many questions pertaining to business ethics, contains questions that will have occurred to many employers.